 These thoughts are the result of teaching several semesters of an introductory history course, similar to courses traditionally titled “Western Civ.”
 In teaching this course, I have begun to think that the history of Native Americans in the United States is missing a very important conclusion from the data: that our understanding of “tribal society” represents not an age-old practice, but rather the recently produced consequences of massive die-off and the disappearance of a larger, less scattered, and in some cases decidedly urban population.

-Though I have yet to include him in my lectures, I am particularly interested in the career of Hernando de Soto (c.
+I am particularly interested in the career of Hernando de Soto (c.
 1495-1542), who wandered the southern North American continent for several years with a pillaging army before he died of a fever.

 Their accounts of densely populated areas were considered wildly inaccurate when Europeans came again to the same areas more than a century later.
 This offers an enticing glimpse into the surviving descendants of the inhabitants of Cahokia and the broader Mississippian urban culture of the centuries prior to 1500.
 While Soto found a large population still living in the area, there is also the possibility that some, maybe most, of the inhabitants of the cities of and around Cahokia where those mentioned in the origins of the Aztecs, coming from the fabled Aztlan (Aztec, in the Nahuatl language, has been rendered into English as “people from Aztlan”).

 Having drawn these conclusions, I have looked for others who have had the time and expertise to articulate these ideas better than me.
-For a quick read, I recommend this piece in The Atlantic, 1491.
+For a quick read, I recommend this piece in The Atlantic,1491.
 The best long-form book I have found so far is Born to Die: Disease and New World Conquest, 1492-1650 by Dr. Noble David Cook, published by the Cambridge University Press in the late twentieth century.
 At the time it was hailed as a challenge to the traditional view that the massive loss of life could largely be blamed on the excesses and exploitation specific to Spanish (versus English or French) colonialism, an idea still widely entertained, though long since challenged by professional historians.
 Two valuable aspects of Dr. Cook’s book that strike me at this moment are his reliance on the contemporary source material from the sixteenth century and his detailed tracing of the history of how differently people in different eras have tried to answer one specific question: how did a handful of Europeans conquer and annihilate two massive, urbanized civilizations, the Aztecs and the Incas?
 The many ways in which this question has been answered have a lot to teach us.
 From Dr. Cook’s analysis of the contemporary material, he argued convincingly that disease arrived already with Columbus’ second voyage, much earlier than the more famously discussed small pox outbreak of 1513.
 The only real shortcoming of the work is specifically in the area that I have been interested in: Dr. Cook did not extend his analysis to the effects of this cluster of epidemics to the North American continent.

 Allow me to hazard some specifics to flesh out my educated guess.